 The Royal Style (or Rajasamnak Style) was/is practiced at the royal courts or for highly placed officials, a style where the practitioner would be on the knees always, keeping an arm length distance, never crosses the body of the receiver (being impolite), and uses thumbs only.
 Stretching is seen as not-done, being considered impolite also.
 Today, in Thailand, it’s most often positioned as Therapeutic Thai Massage or Thai Massage for Health.

-Rural Style (or Chalosiak style) is much more “liberal” and the therapist may use thumbs, palms, arms, knees, feet, elbows, in fact any part of the body that can be useful giving pressure or acupressure.
+Rural Style or Folk Style (Chalosiak style) is much more “liberal” and the therapist may use thumbs, palms, arms, knees, feet, elbows, in fact any part of the body that can be useful giving pressure or acupressure.
 The practitioner often works very close to the body of the receiver and stretches and lifts are an integral part of the treatment.
 Rural style is mostly associated with Northern Style Thai Massage.

 Thai Massage Style Variations